The Teichm\"uller and Riemann Moduli Stacks: Connectedness properties of and the graph of -homotopy.

 \begin{example}{\bf Hopf surfaces.} Let $X=\mathbb S^3\times\mathbb S^1$.
 By classical results of Kodaira \cite{Ko}, \cite{BHPV}, every complex surface diffeomorphic to $X$ is a (primary) Hopf surface.
 There is only one connected component of complex structures up to action of the mapping class group, since any Hopf surface is $c$-homotopic to any other one, see \cite{We}.
 The mapping class group of $X$ is a non trivial group\footnote{ It was pointed out to me by A. Hatcher that no mapping class group of a closed $4$-manifold seems to be known.}.
 Indeed, observe that it contains at least the elements

 for $(z,w)\in\mathbb S^1\times\mathbb S^3\subset \mathbb C\times\mathbb C^2$ and $P$ a homotopically non trivial loop in $\text{SO}_4$, since both have non trivial action in homology.
 Even without knowing the mapping class group, we can characterize its action on $\mathcal I$.
 Following \cite[p.24]{We}, we separate Hopf surfaces into five classes namely classes IV, III, IIa, IIb and IIc. \begin{lemma} Let $f$ be a diffeomorphism of $X$.
-Assume that $f$ preserves the connected components of $\mathcal I$.
+Assume that $f$ leaves a connected component of $\mathcal I$ invariant.
 Then $f$ is $C^\infty$-isotopic to the identity. \end{lemma}

 \begin{proof} Let $J_0$ represent a Hopf surface of type IIc, that is associated to a contracting diagonal matrix